Remember that Pixar movie where little Riley has all these emotions running around, trying to make sense of her new world?

 Drill down to the deeper meanings of their questions.

-When they ask why you aren’t coming?
+When they ask why you aren’t coming to their assisted living facility?

 - Reassure them: “Boy, we miss you, too, Mom?
 What do you like doing most when we come?
 Is there something special you’d like me to bring as soon as everyone’s healthy?”